PhillipZaya/NeonShop/README.md

 ## Use these commands to install and run backend.
-npm install
-npm run dev
+npm install then npm run dev

 ## Use these commands to install and run frontend.
-npm install
-npm start
+npm install then npm start

 it should Open http://localhost:3000 in your browser.